Rokoko/studio-command-api-examples/README.md

 # Studio Command API Examples
 Example code of interfacing with the Rokoko Studio Command API

-Rokoko Studio Beta offers an API that allows you to operate a running application through a range of commands.
+Rokoko Studio offers an API that allows you to operate a running application through a range of commands.

 At the moment, the following commands are available - for any of them to work, you need to have a scene open: